DOFLinx/docs/docs/parameters/11_The_Parameters.md

 When the DEBUG parameter is set to anything other than 0 messages are added to DOFLinx.LOG.
 If the DEBUG_TCP_PORT= is set to a valid TCP port, for example DEBUG_TCP_PORT=8001 then the messages sent to DOFLinx.LOG are mirrored as an output on this TCP port.
-So once set messages can be monitored using a TCP port reading utility such as NC.
+So once DEBUG_TCP_PORT is set, messages can be monitored using a TCP port reading utility such as NC.
 A utility that handles DOFLinx messages, TCPReader, is included with the DOFLinx distribution.